5T33Z0/OC-Little-Translated/03_USB_Fixes/ACPI_Mapping_USB_Ports/README.md

 # USB port mapping via ACPI (macOS 11.3+)

-> **DISCLAIMER**
+> [!IMPORTANT]
 >
-> I am not a developer.
+> **Disclaimer**: I am not a developer.
 Therefore, my knowledge of ACPI and ASL is rather limited.
 Although I try my best to communicate the required changes necessary to make USB work in macOS, I cannot guarantee that it will work for everybody – and I cannot and will not fix your SSDTs!

 **TABLE of CONTENTS**